huggingface/blog/sagemaker-huggingface-llm.md

 ```

 SageMaker will now create our endpoint and deploy the model to it.
-This can takes a 5-10 minutes.
+This can take 5-10 minutes.

 ## 4. Run inference and chat with our model

-After our endpoint is deployed we can run inference on it.
-We will use the `predict` method from the `predictor` to run inference on our endpoint.
-We can inference with different parameters to impact the generation.
-Parameters can be defined as in the `parameters` attribute of the payload.
-As of today the TGI supports the following parameters:
+After our endpoint is deployed we can run inference on it using the `predict` method from the `predictor`.
+We can use different parameters to control the generation, defining them in the `parameters` attribute of the payload.
+As of today TGI supports the following parameters:

 - `temperature`: Controls randomness in the model.
 Lower values will make the model more deterministic and higher values will make the model more random.
 Default value is 1.0.
 - `max_new_tokens`: The maximum number of tokens to generate.
 Default value is 20, max value is 512.